cmoussa1/cs236-project/README.md

 The time complexity of calling `sorted()` on this list of tuples is O(n log n) by using the Timsort sorting algorithm[2].

+In terms of ranking the key-value pairs by their total revenue in decreasing order, the Python script also sorts the data in a couple of other potentially interesting formats:

+* ranks total revenue by "season" (aggregates all "fall" months, "winter" months, etc.)
+* ranks total revenue by "year" (also in descending order)

 #### detailed contribution by partner